 With over 13,000 taxis in Athens, it’s extremely quick and easy to find one.
 Although there is a large number of different taxi companies throughout the city, they are all fully regulated and have set pricing.
 If you’re looking to explore the city in comfort or you don’t have much time to spare, choosing an Athens taxi would be a fantastic option for you.
-You can easily hail a taxi from the street, call one of the many radiotaxi companies or walk to a designated taxi rank, that are located throughout the city and at the most popular tourist spots.
+You can easily hail a taxi from the street, call one of the many radio taxi companies, walk to a designated taxi rank, or book a private transfer in advance. that are located throughout the city and at the most popular tourist spots.

 Hand picked & english speaking drivers

 Same price as a regular Taxi from the line